surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 7.7.0-b.1 =
+= 7.7.0-rc.1 =

-(2020/05/28) Added an informational message when selecting the Schema FAQPage, QAPage, or Question type.
-Added a "Copy notifications text to clipboard." link in the SSO notifications list.
+(2020/05/29) Added an informational message when selecting the Schema FAQPage, QAPage, or Question type.
+Added a "Copy notifications to clipboard." link in the SSO notifications list.
 Fix to skip shortening the URL for 404 and search pages.

 = 7.6.0 =